ossobv/natsomatch/README.rst

 TODO
 ----

-☐  Rename project from nats2jetstream to nats-o-match.
+☐  Rename project from natsomatch to nats-o-match.

 ☐  Clear (greppable) log message on startup.
 Clear log message on shutdown.